gary-archer/oauth.websample.final/README.md

 - Path = /proxy/spa

 Cookies are only used during calls to the Proxy API at https://api.authsamples.com/proxy/spa. \
-They are not used during requests for Web or API resources, so that the SPA's is mainly cookieless.
+They are not used during requests for Web or API resources, so that the SPA is mainly cookieless.

 ### Access Tokens in the Browser